Raghad-Harasis/Panorama-Generation-System/README.md

 9. ROI Resolution: Specify the resolution for the Regions of Interest (ROIs).
 10. Blending Method: Select the preferred blending method (Weighted Average - Default, Multi-Band Blending, Wavelet Extraction).
 11. Run the VI.
+Note: To run the stitcher for only stitching sample images without using cameras, run Panorama_Generation_samples to correct and blend the images.
+In this case, you may need to modify the calibration info to match the image's extrinsic and intrinsic parameters.